 Along visions of a desirable future to be realized a decade from now, this program aims at forming large-scale university-industry research collaboration platforms.

 These platforms are expected to contribute to sustainable value creation by carrying out intensive R&D, which can have an impact on the global market.

 INDUSTRY-ACADEMIA COLLABORATIVE R&D PROGRAMS

-In order to promote new major industries in this program, industry and academia collaborate on planning a "echnology and system innovation scenario", and the program promotes R&D based on this scenario executed by their tight collaboration. we aim to enhance industry-academia partnership concerning basic research and human resources development, and to develop open innovation in our country.
+In order to promote new major industries in this program, industry and academia collaborate on planning a "technology and system innovation scenario", and the program promotes R&D based on this scenario executed by their tight collaboration. we aim to enhance industry-academia partnership concerning basic research and human resources development, and to develop open innovation in our country.

 Vitalizing activities in “Research Complex” to produce world-class innovation

 This program supports the vitalization of collaboration among researchers and engineers in the regions where academia and industries are densely collected, expecting to produce world-class innovations sustainably.

 Creating high-impact innovation by the regional collaboration

 This program of "super cluster", which consists of one main area of "core cluster" and some complementary areas of "satellite cluster", promotes a wide-range collaboration of the industry-academic research with a goal of enhancing the global competitiveness and achieving sustained activation of the region as a whole.

 Enhancing the potential of national R&D agencies to promote innovation